thumbliner/thumbliner/study.md

 ---

-> “My definition of being properly educated is being right when the professor is wrong.
-Anybody can spit back what the professor tells you.
+> “Anybody can spit back what the professor tells you.
 The trick is to know when they are right and when they are wrong.
+That's the properly educated person.
 And of course, they are frequently wrong, particularly in the soft sciences.”<br>
 > — Charlie Munger

 ---